Azure-Samples/AI-Gateway/AI-GATEWAY.md

 SLM self-hosting

-Playground to try the self-hosted phy-2 Small Language Model (SLM) trough the APIM self-hosted gateway with OpenAI API compatibility  {style="font-size:20px"}
+Playground to try the self-hosted phy-2 Small Language Model (SLM) trough the Azure API Management self-hosted gateway with OpenAI API compatibility  {style="font-size:20px"}

 <img src="../images/slm-self-hosting.gif" alt="drawing" style="width:700px;"/>

 --------------

-*   The APIM self-hosted gateway is a containerized version of the default managed gateway.  {style="font-size:20px"}
+*   The Azure API Management self-hosted gateway is a containerized version of the default managed gateway.  {style="font-size:20px"}
 *   Useful for scenarios where we need to self-host an open-source model from platforms such as Hugging Face.  {style="font-size:20px"}
 *   In this playground we have used Phi-2 that is a SLM suited to try on a laptop.  {style="font-size:20px"}
-*   Both APIM self-hosted gateway and the phy-2 could run on docker containers or in a Kubernetes cluster.  {style="font-size:20px"}
+*   Both Azure API Management self-hosted gateway and the phy-2 could run on docker containers or in a Kubernetes cluster.  {style="font-size:20px"}

 ---